tsani/ahvoda/api.markdown

 * 204 (No Content)
 * 400 (Bad Request)
     * The enclosed entity does not conform to the schema.
-    * A different employee has already been approved.
+    * An employee has already been approved.
 * 404 (Not Found)
     * No such listing.